mjchao/Tractor-Card-Game/README.md

 The last trump-affecting event is a pair of jokers.
 If you obtain a pair of jokers (either both big or both small), you may show them to declare no-trump.
 This can be done even if someone has overridden the trump suit.
 If no-trump is played, then there is no trump suit and the only cards that may be used to trump are the dominant cards and jokers.
 You are welcome to show a pair of big jokers if a pair of small jokers have already been shown; however, once no-trump has been declared, the round cannot revert back to having a trump suit.

 If there is no trump suit, then all dominant cards are of the same power.
 If there is a trump suit, then the dominant card of that trump suit becomes more powerful than dominant cards of a non-trump suit.
 This is the one catch that was mentioned in the first paragraph.

+##Starting the First Round
+An attentive reader may be wondering about the mechanics of the first round, as the defenders have not been determined.
+Typically, the game begins by selecting a random card from the deck and taking its remainder whend divided by 4 to determine who draws first.
+If the remainder is 1, the person who selected the card draws first.
+If it is 2, the person 1 spot counterclockwise from the person who selected the card draws first, and so on.
+For example, if the south player picks a random card, J (11), and takes its value modulo 4, s/he would get 3.
+This corresponds to the person two spots counterclockwise down, which would be the north player.

+Once the person who draws first has been determined, drawing begins.
+As players draw their cards, the first person to flip a dominant card becomes the lead defender.
+Although the declarer takes the risk that the suit is not an ideal trump suit, s/he will receive the bottom and begins with an advantage.
+If the declarer is overriden, either by a pair of dominant cards or by a pair of jokers, s/he loses the bottom and possibly the defending position (if the other team overrides) to whoever just overrode.

+##After the First Round
+If a defending team succeeds in defending, the lead defender title is transferred to the current lead defender's teammate.
+If a defending team loses, the lead defender title is transferred to the attacker who is directly counter-clockwise from the current lead defender.